 9. Results of Prior NSF Support

-Chase: DEB 0949984 Mechanisms of species-area relationships in Ozark glades (co-PI; Tiffany Knight, PI).
-2010-2015. $748,046.00.
+Chase: DEB 0949984 Mechanisms of species-area relationships in Ozark glades.
+2010-2015, $748,046.00 (co-PI; Tiffany Knight, PI).
 Intellectual merit.
 The observation that larger areas typically support more species is the basis for the species-area relationship, one of the oldest and best known relationships in ecology.
 Nevertheless, the mechanisms underlying this relationship remain poorly understood.
 Specifically, the lower diversity found in small habitats is often a consequence of there being fewer rare species in those habitats than would be expected based on sampling.
 This grant funded a long-term, large-scale experiment in experimentally restored Ozark Glade communities.
 Population and community-level patterns were monitored, providing important implications for understanding, and trying to mitigate, biodiversity loss from small habitats, especially loss of rare species.
 Broader impacts.
 The primary impact of this research outside of basic understanding of restoration ecology principles was to engage cohorts of undergraduate and high school students (many from underrepresented groups) in genuine research experiences at the field station.
 More than 50 such students participated in research in these glades over the course of the experiment, as well as 5 PhD students and 3 postdoctoral fellows.
 Papers to date (Burkle & Knight 2012; Chase & Knight 2013; Powell et al. 2013; Schuler et al. 2015, with 6 others currently submitted or in revision).

 Gillespie: DEB 1241253 Dimensions: A community level approach to understanding speciation in Hawaiian lineages.
-2013-2018 (PI; co-PIs John Harte, Rasmus Nielsen, Patrick O’Grady), 2013-2018, $1,181,407 to UC Berkeley (collaborators in Cornell, University of Hawaii Hilo, U Maryland, Pacific Ecoinformatics, for a total award of $1,999,910).
+2013-2018 (PI; co-PIs John Harte, Rasmus Nielsen, Patrick O’Grady), $1,181,407 to UC Berkeley (collaborators in Cornell, University of Hawaii Hilo, U Maryland, Pacific Ecoinformatics, for a total award of $1,999,910).
 Intellectual Merit.
 This project aims to transform understanding of the impact of the dynamic community on biodiversity by integrating (1) evolutionary models and (2) macro-ecological theory.
 The synergy between the two approaches is made possible through the use of a habitat chronosequence, and corresponding space-for-time substitution, provided by the dynamic geomorphology of the young islands of the Hawaiian archipelago.
-We selected 6 plots in each of 8-9 sites and will be sorting up to 2,000 arthropod specimens per sampling location.
-From this data we are estimating macroecological metrics and conducting food web analysis.
+We selected 6 plots in each of 15+ sites and are sorting thousands of arthropod specimens while creating an mtDNA barcode library and testing metabarcoding approaches.
+From these data we are estimating macroecological metrics and conducting food web analysis.
 For focal lineages, genomic data is providing information on population differentiation over the island chronology for different trophic groups.
-Broader Impacts: new species are being discovered and research is integrated into education; trained 7 postdocs, 10 graduate students, 14 undergraduates, and one high school student in the last year and gave > 11 presentations at scientific meetings.
+Broader Impacts. new species are being discovered and research is integrated into education; trained 7 postdocs, 10 graduate students, 14 undergraduates, and one high school student in the last year and gave > 11 presentations at scientific meetings.
 Papers to date (Gillespie 2013; Brewer et al. 2014; Gillespie & Roderick 2014; Yim et al. 2014; Brewer et al. 2015; Warren et al. 2015; Gillespie 2016; Krehenwinkel et al. 2016; Rominger et al. 2016; Shaw & Gillespie 2016).